 Both Barapatre and Paul Williams, Fortinet SA’s country manager, agree that SDN can become very complex when integrating a multivendor approach.

-Organisations that have single vendor networks or are intending on using single vendor networks will be able to easily implement SDN, notes Barapatre.
+Organisations that have single vendor networks or are intending on using single-vendor networks will be able to easily implement SDN, notes Barapatre.
 Heterogeneous environments with multiple technologies, however, may find it extremely difficult, if not impossible, to implement a holistic SDN solution due to the proprietary nature of the solution today.
 Currently, businesses will want to keep an eye on where vendors are going with SDN as they will likely have to select a single vendor solution across the board.
 “Mixing proprietary networks is headache material, so organisations should look out for options that will offer vendor-neutral orchestration layers,” he says.

-Many businesses are holding on to their chosen vendor in order to effectively implement SDN and justify their existing investments.
+Many businesses are holding on to their chosen vendor to effectively implement SDN and justify their existing investments.
 However, these proprietary limitations mean that the cross-integration of both – with other vendor solutions – is extremely challenging.

-He asserts that SDN in multi-vendor environments will only be achievable with standardisation and an orchestration layer that is vendor-agnostic and, perhaps even, open source.
+He asserts that SDN in multi-vendor environments will only be achievable with standardisation and an orchestration layer that is vendor-agnostic and, perhaps even, open-source.

 The ins and outs of SDN